gunnarku/gunnarku.github.io/index.md

 My academic ties are associated with the [University of Groningen](https://www.cs.rug.nl/search/) (Netherlands), but physically I still live in the Seattle area, Washington, USA.

+***Please help software engineers and [take a survey](https://rug.eu.qualtrics.com/jfe/form/SV_cO00EOXnl1urD3U) about the attitudes, beliefs, convictions, and experiences related to the code review process and code velocity!
+For #Science ;-)***

 ## Research
 My research projects focus on empirical challenges coming from the existing large-scale software projects in industry.